Secure Clinical Email: Terms and Conditions

 • You should request an acknowledgement that your email has been received.

 • The email subject line is not encrypted.
-So it is best to keep the subject line simple.
 Never include patient names or identifiers in the subject line.

-• Pharmacists are required to keep accurate and complete medical records.
-It is important that emails do not hinder this.
-You should ensure that relevant data contained in emails is immediately attached to the patient record.
+• You should ensure that relevant data contained in emails is immediately downloaded to the patient record in your patient management system.

 • The system should not be used as a storage or backup solution for clinical documents.